-SUBMISSION 13 Cardinia Planning Scheme amendment C238-1 7 SEP 2020 RECEIVED I object to 1-6 metres being taken off the crest of hill on Glesmann Rd I object that it will make my driveway into my property ( too steep.
-I object that no on street paishing, postman emergacy, etc emergacy, etc I object to the planning of how many blocks of land we can have on our property. as the owner of this land I feel my rights are being taken away.
-Someoday, somebody might want to buy it and only want 1, 2, or 3 blocks etc. & I object that this plan can not work in its present form unless a developer can negotiate successfully with 20 odd land owners to get control of all the That all for now.
+SUBMISSION 13 Cardinia Planning Scheme amendment C238-Cardinia Mail Service 1 7 SEP 2020 RECEIVED I object to 1-6 metres being taken off the crest of hill on Glesmann Rd I object that it will make my driveway into my property (too steep.
+I object that no on street paiking, portman emergacy, etc emergacy, etc I object to the planning of how many blocks of land we can have on our property. as the owner of this land I feel my rights are being taken away.
+Some day, somebody might want to buy it fand only want 1, 2, or 3 blocks etc, etc, & I object that this plan can not work in its present form unless a developer can negotiate successfully with 20 odd land owners to got control of all the land .
+That all for now.
 14-9-2020

-Cardinia Planning scheme Amendment C238 eCloud Mail Service Cardinia Mail Centre 1 7 SEP 2020 RECEIVED DATE 14.9.2020 I object to the fact that this has been going on for 15 years, a it is still not workable.
-I developer would have to buy 70% of properties to make it work.
-I object to the amount of blocks + my property.
-I object to 1.6 m to be taken of crest of hill.
-My property was there was con trees were planted in (1966 aprox) there were no to trees Prior to this.
-I have I dimited acress cet the (34) front on this Plan.
-It would devalue my Property if in the future it was put on the market.
-Section 6.6 of trafic report.
-It dosen't make sence, you can't have a levy bank + existing houses, if you had heavy rain it would dam up + plood the existing houses.
+SUBMISSION 14 Cardinia Planning scheme.
+Amendment C238 eCloud Mail Service Cardinia Mail Centre 1 7 SEP 2020 RECEIVED DIATE 14.9.2020 I object to the fact that this has been going on for 15 years, & it is still not workable.
+I developer would have to buy Top of properties to make it work.
+(1)I object to the amount of blocks + (2) their size on I hector of land on my property.
+I object to 1.6 m to be taken of crest of hill .
+My property down 3) there was an trees were planted in (1966 aprox) there were no to trees Prior to this.
+I have I limited access at the (1) pront on this plan .
+It would devalue my Property if in the buture it was put on the market. bection 6.6 of trafic report.
+It dosen't make sence, you can't have a levy bank + existing houses, if you had heavy rain it would dam up + flood the (5) existing houses. yours.

-Fire Safety Referrals

-Fire & Emergency Management Email: firesafetyreferrals@cfa.vic.gov.au

-Telephone: 03 9262 8578
+Fire Safety Referrals Fire & Emergency Management Email: firesafetyreferrals@cfa.vic.gov.au Telephone: 03 9262 8578